LoganPhan/zenhome-challenge/domain/README.md

 Now that we have database structure. have been some sample data and we can move on to explain the relationship as real-life.
 **User table**: we have 3 records as know as John, Steve, Max
 **User_property table**: is dataset user's properties linked to user table by user_id.
 With data above said:
 - John have a build naming is "Diamon Building".
 Inside the building it have one floor (Floor-1) and Floor-1 have two apartments(Apartment-01, Apartment-02).
 Those records has been linked by parent_id.
-Diamond Building have id = 1 and Floor-1 has id = 2 and parent_id = 1 mean Floor 1 is a part of Diamon Building, it considered as tree-node.
+Diamond Building have id = 1 and Floor-1 has id = 2 and parent_id = 1 mean Floor 1 is a part of Diamon Building, it considered as data hierarchy.
 **Noted**: parent_id = 0 (zero) is root-node

 **Rental_contract table**: Is a dataset of the Rental Agreements between Landlord and Tenant.